-1Public-private partnerships (PPP) can be defined from the perspective of their inherent features and functional aspects of the contract.
+Public-private partnerships (PPP) can be defined from the perspective of their inherent features and functional aspects of the contract.
 The features of a PPP include an ongoing agreement between government and private sector organizations in which the private organization participates in the decision-making and production of a public good or service that has traditionally been provided by the public sector and in which the private sector shares the risk of that production.
-The functional aspects of a PPP are that the private partners are responsible for financing; multiple tasks (financing, construction, operations) are assigned to the private part or consortium; and that the private part or consortium.
+The functional aspects of a PPP are that the private partners are responsible for financing; multiple tasks (financing, construction, operations) are assigned to the private partners or partners are responsible for financing; multiple tasks (financing, construction, operations) are assigned to the private partners or partners or against expenses related to health events and hospitalisation, up to a certain amount.
+The private sector provides the insurance for a range of health services pre-determined by the government for services delivered at public or private health facilities.